 The professional standards for all EWC registrant groups can be found within the PLP itself.
 Interactive tools featured in the PLP allow registrants to map evidence, and self-assess their progress in the context of their professional standards.

 If you want to get started with your PLP, read our short guide to help you set up your online account.

 Professional learning events

 We host several free professional learning events for our registrants throughout the year.
-This includes our popular annual lecture, Professional Learning.
-Previous speakers have included Professor Andy Hargreaves, Professor Pak Tee Ng and Dr Carol Campbell.
+This includes our popular annual lecture, Professionally Speaking.
+Previous speakers have included Professor Andy Hargreaves, Professor Pak Tee Ng, Dr Carol Campbell and Professor Yong Zhao.

 The Quality Mark for Youth Work in Wales

-The Quality Mark is a unique tool for self-assessment, planning improvement and gaining a quality mark for youth work.
-It supports and recognises improving standards in the provision, practice and performance of organisations that deliver youth work, demonstrating and celebrating the excellence of their work with young people.
+The Quality Mark is a unique tool for self-assessment, planning improvement and gaining recognition for youth work.
+It supports and recognises improving standards in the provision, practice, and performance of organisations that deliver youth work, demonstrating and celebrating the excellence of their work with young people.

-If your organisation is interested in getting involved in the Quality Mark, please register your interest via our online form.
+If your organisation is interested in getting involved in the Quality Mark, please visit the Quality Mark page.

 Get to know us and our work

 We often deliver training and workshops to our registrant groups and stakeholders like school governors, training institutions, and regional education consortia.
 This can take place in person, or online.